 Introduction to Prompt Engineering for Image Generation

 Welcome to the first lesson of our "Building an Image Generation Service With FastAPI" course!
-In this course, you'll learn how to build a complete web application that transforms text descriptions into stunning images using Google's Gemini Imagen API.
+In this course, you'll learn how to build a complete web application that transforms text descriptions into stunning images using Google's Gemini model through the Gemini API.

 Before we dive into the FastAPI framework or API integration, we need to establish a solid foundation for our image generation system.
 At the heart of any AI image generation service is the prompt — the text instructions that guide the AI in creating the image you want.

 Prompt engineering is the art and science of crafting effective instructions for AI models.
-When working with image generation models like Gemini Imagen, the quality and structure of your prompts directly impact the quality of the images you receive.
+When working with native image generation models like Gemini, the quality and structure of your prompts directly impact the quality of the images you receive.
 A well-crafted prompt provides clear direction, specific details, and appropriate context to help the AI understand exactly what you're looking for.

 In our application, we'll be creating event banners for a fictional company called "Eventify Co."
 Rather than crafting a new prompt each time a user requests an image, we'll create a template system that: